Nephron Pharmaceuticals Corporation and Sharps Technology, Inc. Announce Manufacturing and Research Partnership

 Partnership focused on developing innovative manufacturing, product development, and customer support as the Company prepares to launch its proprietary InjectEZ syringe product

-/EIN News/ -- WEST COLUMBIA, S.C. and NEW YORK, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Nephron Pharmaceuticals Corporation and Sharps Technology, Inc. (the “Company”) (NASDAQ: “STSS” and “STSSW”), an innovative medical device and drug delivery company offering patented, best-in-class syringe products, announced today a new partnership focused on developing and sharing best practices in innovative manufacturing, product development, customer support, and quality as Nephron prepares to launch the Company's InjectEZ component of expansion.
+WEST COLUMBIA, S.C. & NEW YORK - Nephron Pharmaceuticals Corporation and Sharps Technology, Inc. (the “Company”) (NASDAQ: “STSS” and “STSSW”), an innovative medical device and drug delivery company offering patented, best-in-class syringe products, announced today a new partnership focused on developing and sharing best practices in innovative manufacturing, product development, customer support, and quality as Nephron prepares to launch the Company's InjectEZ component of expansion.

 Sharps Technology is a medical device and pharmaceutical packaging company specializing in developing and manufacturing innovative drug delivery systems.
 Nephron Pharmaceuticals is known across the country to health systems and hospitals as a leader in the production of affordable generic inhalation solutions and suspension products, as well as pre-filled sterile syringes, luer-lock vials, IV bottles, and IV bags.
 InjectEZ is part of the Nephron investment of hundreds of millions of dollars over the last two years to increase manufacturing capacity in its Lexington County, S.C. facilities.